FERR1TE/hazmatdr.one/resin/index.md

 - **Orientation:** Gay/grey ace
 - **Height:** 170cm *(5'7")*

-Resin is a squeaky, shiny rubber toy dragon, with a bit of a dom lean.
-Usually he dons black latex shorts which are hard to discern from his black latex body.
+Resin is a squeaky, shiny living-rubber toy dragon.
+He usually dons black latex shorts which are hard to discern from his black latex body.

 ## Notes
 - Always wears a collar